Editor's Note: Thank you for your interest, this offer expired and is no longer available.

 The Citi Executive / AAdvantage World Elite MasterCard builds on the 24-year relationship between Citi and American Airlines, while promising extended compatibility with European merchants' point-of-sale terminals.
 Following a trend among top travel reward credit cards, the new Citi credit card drops foreign transaction fees.
 The Citi Executive / AAdvantage World Elite MasterCard adds other member perks and incentives, such as:

-- Membership and guest privileges in AA's Admirals Club airport lounge network
+- Membership with access to nearly 40 AA's Admirals Club airport lounge network (some conditions apply)

 - Executive concierge services

-- Waived baggage fees on one checked bag per flight
+- Your first checked bag per flight is free

-- Double AAdvantage miles on AA purchases, plus one mile for every dollar spent elsewhere
+- Double AAdvantage miles on eligible AA purchases, plus one mile for every dollar spent on other purchases

 - No mileage earning cap